logos-electromechanical/SensorWorkshop/README.md

 ### Things to know ahead of time

-You don't strictly need to know any of these things, but they will help
+You don't need to know any of these things, but they will help you in this workshop.

 * Basic electronics -- resistors, capacitors, op amps, diodes, and the like
 * Basic Arduino programming